'Heliport can cause serious accidents at Mahalaxmi Race Course'

-Even as the BMC and the State spar over how much land would be needed to construct a new heliport inside the Mahalaxmi Race Course, Royal Western India Turf Club (RWITC) chairman Vivek Jain says the club will fight the proposal to the end, adding that noise from choppers could scare the horses in the children’s riding ring next door, which may cause fatal accidents
+Even as the BMC and the State spar over how much land would be needed to construct a new heliport inside the race course, RWITC chairman Vivek Jain says club will fight proposal to the end

 The State government is pressing ahead with its ambitious heliport project at the Mahalaxmi Race Course.

 The government has plans to build a heliport (a small airport suitable for helicopters) smack in the middle of the racecourse.

 The government has plans to build a heliport along with an approach strip, parking facilities, fire station and other facilities in the middle of the race course.
 Pic/ Satyajit Desai

 With that comes the approach strip, parking facilities, fire station and other infrastructure needed to support the heliport.